sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-04.md

 var apiKey = Environment.GetEnvironmentVariable("computerVisionApiKey");
 ```

-8. Open SendToEventGrid.cs.
+8. Open `SendToEventGrid.cs`.
 This class is responsible for sending an Event to the Event Grid topic, including the event type and license plate data.
 Event listeners will use the event type to filter and act on the events they need to process.
 Make note of the event types defined here (the first parameter passed into the Send method), as they will be used later on when creating new functions in the second Function App you provisioned earlier.
 9. The following code represents the completed tasks in SendToEventGrid.cs:

 ```csharp